 So, as history progressed, so did the idea of eloping.
 During the Great Depression, eloping grew popular because the resources to throw a wedding were seemingly nonexistent for most.
 Elopements were practical, and that's how they got their reputation for being a cost-saving alternative to the traditional wedding.
 But elopements still weren’t favored in the social eye, despite their popularity and potential.
 During this time, elopements ceremonies were being performed solely out of necessity, not choice.

-So, exactly what does elope mean?
+So, exactly what does elope mean, and how do we define "elope"?
 Thankfully, the definition of eloping has evolved into something new and it’s making a come-back.
 In fact, it’s almost synonymous with “destination wedding.”
 If you were to ask a friend what eloping meant, they may tell you that it's a celebration of love between two people, that often requires a fraction of the planning and budget of a traditional wedding.
 But eloping doesn’t sacrifice the feeling of love and celebration that some in the past would dictate it must.

 The origins of elopement paint the term to be something last-minute, mostly in private or in secret.
 Fortunately, those preconceived notions have changed dramatically.
 Some benefits of eloping include less stress, less urgency, and less expenses, which can’t always be said for a traditional wedding.
 Others may want to have a private ceremony due to personal reasons; They’ve dreamed of marrying somewhere alone on a mountaintop; they don’t want to fuss over the details of a reception; they simply can’t justify the expenses that often come with a large guest list.
 Whatever the reason, it’s becoming more acceptable to step away from the cookie-cutter celebration and choose something that’s unique to your relationship.